cjs8487/bingogg/README.md

-# bingo.gg
+# PlayBingo
 *The new way to bingo*

-bingo.gg is a video game bingo hosting service designed to modernize, streamline, and improve the functionality provided by [Bingosync](https://bingosync.com), and add new features to improve the bingo experience.
+PlayBingo is a video game bingo hosting service designed to modernize, streamline, and improve the functionality provided by [Bingosync](https://bingosync.com), and add new features to improve the bingo experience.

 ## What is video game bingo?
 Video game bingo is a subset of the larger speedrun community, where rather than aiming to simply complete the game, runners aim to complete a set of goals within the game.
 These goals vary from game to game, and generally games have many more goals than needed to fill a bingo board, creating a unique experience every time you play.

 ## Setup
-bingo.gg consists of two main core modules - the api module and the web module.
+PlayBingo consists of two main core modules - the api module and the web module.
 The api module can be run independently, but many features are unavailable without accessing the api via a client.
 The web module requires the api module for most of its functionality.